China's yuan joins elite club of IMF reserve currencies

-Critics argue that the yuan does not fully meet IMF reserve currency criteria of being freely usable, or widely used to settle trade or widely traded in financial markets.
+Critics argue that the move is largely symbolic and the yuan does not fully meet IMF reserve currency criteria of being freely usable, or widely used to settle trade or widely traded in financial markets.
 U.S. Republican presidential nominee Donald Trump has said he will formally label China a currency manipulator if he wins November's election.

 China stunned investors by devaluing the currency last year and the yuan has since weakened to near six-year lows, adding to worries about already feeble global growth.